 Maybe it’s that pandemic pent-upness that has caused a spike in puzzle activity around the world.
 After all, puzzles have been an age-old amusement.
 I wonder what the crossword equivalent was for our Cro-magnon cousins?

-If I asked you to name another commodity, besides toilet paper and hand sanitizer, that was rare during this stay-at-home period, what would you guess?
+If I asked you to name another commodity, besides toilet paper and hand sanitizer, that was rare during these pandemic times, what would you guess?
 I’ll bet you wouldn’t guess jigsaw puzzles!
 Apparently though, you can add jigsaw puzzles to the list of precious items.

 Image: Public Domain/Pictures.net

 The History Of Puzzles

 The Puzzle Museum in Atlanta published a brief history of puzzles, pointing out that riddles were the first version of puzzles.
 We find them in Greek mythology (the Riddle of the Sphinx, for example), in Homer’s classic tales, and even in the Bible.

 Throughout history, puzzles have combined words with graphics, resulting in acrostics and anagrams.
 The concept of a rebus was seen as early as the Middle Ages.
 This is when letters, pictures, or symbols stand for particular words and phrases.
 An example from history is a family crest.
 A modern example is the term “IOU” for “I owe you”.

 Another form of early puzzle is a magic word or magic number square.
 Words or numbers were thought to have magical properties and were used to ward away evil.
 In the Renaissance astrologers believed that magic number squares could guard against melancholy.